|

 BACKGROUND picture

-Instead of using the table box as background, your picture will be used.
+Instead of using the table box as background, your picture

 Demonstration